-For taxa described in the "Technical Specifications" of this non-air transport supplement, space allowances should comply with the figures-guidance laid out therein.
+For taxa described in the "Technical Specifications" of this non-air transport supplement, space allowances should comply with the guidance laid out therein.

-Sufficient ventilation without injurious drafts and adequate protection from the elements must be provided at all times during the transport to ensure that the needs of the animals are fully met.
-Transporters must take into account the particular species and number of animals transported, the expected weather conditions during the transport and provide appropriate environmental conditions and controls that must be maintained throughout the transport taking into consideration possible heat and wind chill factors, weather conditions, and the possibility of unexpected stops.
+Sufficient ventilation and adequate protection from the elements must be provided at all times during the transport to ensure that the needs of the animals are fully met.
+Transporters must take into account the particular species and number of animals transported and provide appropriate environmental conditions and controls that must be maintained throughout the transport taking into consideration possible heat and wind chill factors, weather conditions, and the possibility of unexpected stops.